 4. Harassment by Tank Mates

 Betta fish can have tank mates in certain situations.
 However, you need to be very careful about how you go about it.
 Certain types of fish may provoke aggression in bettas, particularly other anabantids or fish with flowing fins they may mistake for another male betta.

 But there is another side to the story, one you don’t often think about until it’s too late.
 While bettas have a reputation for aggression and fighting, they are actually fairly small, slow-moving fish.
 They can be attacked and bullied by larger fish, and smaller fish may nip at their fins.
 This means perpetual (you guessed it) stress which inevitably leads to a premature (say it with me) death.

 So how do we avoid this?

 - Have backup plan.
 Whenever you have your betta in a community tank setting, you need to have another setup ready to go in case of disaster.
 This could be something as simple as a temporary one-gallon bowl (with the intent to upgrade him to a 5-gallon tank ASAP).
 The point is to have a way to get betta out of there if things go wrong.

 - Never try to keep your betta fish with tank mates in a tank under 10 gallons.
 There simply isn’t enough room for everyone to get along.

-- Be very selective about which tankmates you choose, and how you introduce your betta.
+- Be very selective about which tank mates you choose, and how you introduce your betta.
 Read Tank Mates for Bettas and Betta Fish in a Community Tank for help.

-As we have seen, betta can die from poor water conditions, overfeeding, cool water temperatures and a dangerous living situation.
+As we have seen, bettas can die from poor water conditions, overfeeding, cool water temperatures, and a dangerous living situation.
 Aside from the physical damage these issues can cause, when your fish is under constant stress, he is more likely to get sick, and more likely to die.